dffffffff/curium/public-validator-+-sentry/buildvalidatorsentry.md

     blzcli keys import vuser export.txt
     ```

-    Enter a password to encrypt the keys to vuser
+    Enter a password to encrypt the keyring

     Notes: